zalando/gin-oauth2/README.md

 To test, you can use curl:

         curl -H "Authorization: Bearer $TOKEN" http://localhost:8081/api/privateUser/
-        {"message":"Hello from private for users}
+        {"message":"Hello from private for users to Sandor Szücs"}

 ### Team-Based Access